ndronos/legacy-int-shell/About-C.md

 ```
 C is a general-purpose programming language.
 It has been closely associated with the UNIX system where it was developed,
-since both the system and mostof the programs that run on it are written in C.
+since both the system and most of the programs that run on it are written in C.
 The language, however, is not tied to any one operating system or machine;
 and although it has been called a "system programming language" because it is useful for
 writing compilers and operating systems, it has been used equally well